tbenne10/TopographicSurveyAnalysis/README.md

 This repo is designed to provide an example of how to implement a custom topographic survey setup that scores submitted responses using a convolutional neural network.
 Updated code and information is pending.
 The assessment page was combined into a single page to give a visual of the entire survey.

+*Please refer to the paper for notes regarding PHP configuration on web hosting providers as some hosts do not allow large transfer sizes by default*.

 These scripts will not work by default without configuration, specifically in choosing directories to operate on.
 Only run_participants.py contains a GUI to allow directory selection.
 This is because the other files are intended to be run in an IDE (preferably Spyder) with adjustments made as needed.
 Additionally, run_participants.py will rely on the structure of the CSV file that it is made to run.

 Assessment_page includes the survey itself and scripting to transfer drawn responses. to a mysql database.